5 Reasons to Speak Up – Even if it’s All You Can Do to Whisper

 How many times have you wanted to say something and just haven’t?
-A great idea you had at work, a frustration with your mother in law, words of anger at someone who treated you badly?
-You open your mouth to speak and nothing comes out.
+A great idea you had at work, frustration with your mother-in-law, words of anger at someone who treated you badly?
+You open your mouth to speak, and nothing comes out.

 And how does it make you feel?
 Not so good, right?

 There are 405,358 reasons to speak up.
 Here are 5 of them.

 My latest: 5 Reasons to Speak Up – Even if it’s All You Can Do to Whisper.

 If your words are in your head, not spoken, they will stay there, out of the light, ignored, and irrelevant.
 Wasted.